 I used to think that speed reading wasn’t really possible and you were either born with the ability to read fast or not.
 However, I’ve come to realise that with the right technique you can improve your reading speed without compromising much comprehension.

 I began exploring speed reading during my preparation for the UCAT, I am a natural slow reader so it is no surprise that I found the UCAT verbal reasoning section the most difficult.
 I dedicated a lot of time working on my speed at reading passages and statements.
-However, I noticed that it came at the expense of my comprehension and retention of the information I read.
+However, I noticed that it came at the expense of comprehension and retention.
 Even though I was able to “increase” the speed at which I was reading the passage I noticed when answering questions I found myself regressing a lot, i.e re-reading the passage.
 This obviously wasn’t a feasible approach for the UCAT as I was wasting more time.
-It was this problem that lead me down the path of speed reading and in this article we will look at one of the ways to improve it for the verbal reasoning section.
+It was this problem that leads me down the path of speed reading and in this article, we will look at one of the ways to improve it for the verbal reasoning section.

 It is called Rapid Serial Visual Presentation (RSVP)

-During preparation for the UCAT, practice using tools such as Spreeder to read articles or non-fiction texts online.
-I challenge you to read articles and texts through this tool for a whole month.
+During preparation for the UCAT, practice using tools such as Reedy to read news articles and anything online I was generally interested in.
+I challenge you to do the same for a whole month.
 Pay attention to your inner voice, work on suppressing it, avoid saying each word after one another.
-Once you’ve finished reading a text summarise the text in your own words.
-Once you start to get better, break down the text into only keywords.
+Once you’ve finished reading a text, summarise it in your own words.

 Rapid serial visual presentation does have its downsides, though.
-For one, paying attention to text displayed this way can be tiring.
+For one, paying attention to the text displayed this way can be tiring.
 Then, there’s a thing called “attentional blink,” where if the words are presented too quickly together the brain will skip a beat, missing some of the text.
-However with enough practice you will be fine.
-At the time of writing this article I’ve improve my reading speed from 200 words-per-minute (wpm) to 325 wpm.
+However, with enough practice, you will be fine.
+At the time of writing this article, I’ve improved my reading speed from 200 words-per-minute (wpm) to 325 wpm.